webexpress-framework/WebExpress/docs/installation_guide.md

 # General
 WebExpress is a lightweight web server that has been optimized for use in low-performance environments.
-Even on small systems, such as the Raspberry PI, web applications can be operated efficiently.
+Even on small systems, such as the Raspberry Pi, web applications can be operated efficiently.
 This is achieved through a small footprint with a low resource burden.
 Furthermore, WebExpress has a powerful and optimized plugin system, with a comprehensive API and application templates.
-This allows web applications to be easily and quickly integrated into a .
-Net language
+This allows web applications to be easily and quickly integrated into a .NET language
 (e.g. C#).
 WebExpress is based on Kestrel, a cross-platform web server for ASP.NET core.
 With this, WebExpress also supports:

 - https